dyvision/venmo-kai-os/README.md

 # venmo-kai-os
-A simple requesting system for venmo since it's unsupported
+A simple deep-link system for venmo since it's unsupported on Kai OS